perez987/XMLFolderStructure/README.md

 - **Directory Selection**: Browse and select any folder on your Mac
 - **XML Generation**: Creates a structured XML representation of the selected directory
 - **Recursive Traversal**: Includes all subdirectories and their files
+- **File Metadata**: Includes file size (in bytes, formatted with dot separators) and modification date for each file
+- **Syntax Highlighting**: XML output is displayed with color-coded syntax highlighting for better readability
 - **Proper Indentation**: XML output is properly indented for easy reading
 - **Export to File**: Save the generated XML to a file with a user-chosen name and location
 - **Copy to Clipboard**: Copy the XML output directly to your clipboard for easy pasting